Louis Bertrand (saint): Missionary work in South America

 The bull of canonization asserts that he was favored with the gift of miracles and while preaching in his native Spanish, was understood in various languages.
 With the encouragement of Bartolomé de las Casas, he defended the natives' rights against the Spanish conquerors.
 From Cartagena, the scene of his first labors, Bertrand was sent to Panama, where in a comparatively short time he converted some 6,000 people.
 His next mission was at Tubará, situated near the seacoast and midway between the city of Cartagena and the Magdalena River.
 The success of his efforts at this place is witnessed by the entries of the baptismal registers, in Bertrand's own handwriting, which show that all the inhabitants of the place were received into the Church.
 Turon places the number of converts in Tubará at 10,000.

 From Tubará, Bertrand went to Cipacoa and Paluato.
 His success at the former place (the exact location of which is impossible to determine) was nearly equal to that at Tubará.
 At Paluato the results of his zealous efforts were somewhat disheartening.
 From this unfruitful soil Bertrand withdrew to the province of Santa Marta, where his former successes were repeated, yielding 15,000 souls.
 While laboring at Santa Marta, a tribe of 1,500 natives came to him from Paluato to receive baptism, which before they had rejected.
 The work at Santa Marta finished, the tireless missionary undertook the work of converting the warlike Caribs, probably inhabitants of the Leeward Islands.
 His efforts among the tribesmen seem not to have been attended with any great success.

 Nevertheless, Bertrand used the occasion again to make manifest the protection which overshadowed his ministry.
 According to legend, a deadly draught was administered to him by one of the native priests.
 Through Divine interposition, the poison failed to accomplish its purpose.

 Tenerife in the Canary Islands became the next field of Bertrand's apostolic labours.
 Unfortunately, there are no records extant to indicate the result of his preaching there.
-At Mompax, 37 leagues south-east of Cartagena, we are told, rather indefinitely, that many thousands were converted to the faith.
+At Mompox, 37 leagues south-east of Cartagena, we are told, rather indefinitely, that many thousands were converted to the faith.
 Several of the West Indies islands, notably those of St. Vincent and St. Thomas, were also visited by Bertrand.